Michael Johnson, MBA

 Chief Executive Officer

-Prior to moving to Madison, Wisconsin, Johnson spent 15 years in executive level positions in several cities leading large, complex government and nonprofit agencies.
-Johnson currently serves on a host of boards and committees including: The Healthy Community Foundation, Great Lakes Higher Education Corporation, STAR Credit Union, Caplin Family Charities and the Overture Center.
-In addition, he holds an MBA from the University of Phoenix and a BA in Business Education from Chicago State University.
+In addition, Johnson holds an MBA from the University of Phoenix and a BA in Business Education from Chicago State University.
 Johnson also holds Certifications in Fund Raising Management from the Center of Philanthropy at Indiana University and Certifications in Human Resource Management from Cornell University.
-Michael is married to Toya Johnson and they have two children ages seven and two.
+Johnson is married to Toya and they have three children ages ten, four and one.
+Prior to moving to Madison, Wisconsin, Johnson spent 15 years in executive level positions in Chicago, Philadelphia and St. Louis leading large, complex government and nonprofit agencies.

 Chief Academic Officer